Benjamin Mays: Roles in the White House

 As president he was in great demand as a public speaker.
 He met hundreds of national and international leaders and served as a trusted advisor to Presidents Kennedy, Johnson, and Carter.
 He was appointed by President Truman to the Mid-Century White House Conference on Children and Youth.
-When Pope John XXIII died in 1963, President Kennedy sent Mays and his Vice President to represent the United States at the funeral in Rome, Italy.
-During the Kennedy administration, southern members of the Senate blocked Mays' appointment to the United States Civil Rights Commission by accusing him of being a Communist.
+When Pope John XXIII died in 1963, President Kennedy sent Mays and his vice president to represent the United States at the funeral in Rome, Italy.
+During the Kennedy administration, southern members of the Senate blocked Mays's appointment to the United States Civil Rights Commission by accusing him of being a Communist.
 Mays denied the charges.
 His relationship with President Jimmy Carter was marked with "warmth" and "hospitality".
-Carter visited Mays' home in Atlanta, and Mays in turn campaigned for Carter during his 1976 and 1980 presidential runs.
+Carter visited Mays's home in Atlanta, and Mays in turn campaigned for Carter during his 1976 and 1980 presidential runs.
 Carter wrote to Mays on a monthly basis during his presidency asking him about "human rights, international affairs, and discrimination."

 Final years

 Mays wanted to hire more teachers, and to pay those teachers a better salary.
 To do that, Mays sought to be more strict in the collection of student fees, and wanted to increase Morehouse's endowment from $1,114,000.
 He more than quadrupled the endowment that he inherited by the end of his 27-year tenure.
-Over Mays' twenty-seven years leading Morehouse, the enrollment increased 169%, from 238 to almost a thousand students and furthered the motivation for graduates to pursue graduate studies.
+Over Mays's twenty-seven years leading Morehouse, the enrollment increased 169%, from 238 to almost a thousand students and furthered the motivation for graduates to pursue graduate studies.